- 1 & 2 Weeks Pregnant

 - Say Goodbye to Birth Control

-During pregnancy week 1, it’s a good idea to call your general practitioner, gynecologist, or healthcare provider and schedule a preconception checkup.
+It’s a good idea to call your general practitioner, gynecologist, or healthcare provider and schedule a preconception checkup.
 At this appointment, your doctor will review your medical history, family medical history, any medications you’re taking, and any pre-existing illnesses you may have.
 Your physician may also discuss your weight, diet and eating habits, and lifestyle choices (such as smoking, alcohol consumption, and illegal drugs).

 The purpose of a preconception checkup is for your doctor to give you individual guidance on what you can expect from your pregnancy.
 He or she can give you recommendations on lifestyle and dietary changes; medications you may need to stop taking before becoming pregnant; complications you may encounter during your pregnancy; and other related concerns.
 Preconception checkups are to ensure that you’re healthy enough to carry a baby for nine months.
 They’re also aimed at helping you develop a plan to have the healthiest pregnancy possible.